 My father was loved by everyone and was an incredible Gido, Father, husband and friend.
 He seemed to instantly become friends with everyone he met.
 His positive attitude for life, his one liners, puns and outgoing personality has been passed down to his children and grandchildren and that is a legacy they will proudly carry.

 On behalf of Mom, my sister and brothers and our families we want to thank you for kind words, cards, flowers, food, gifts and being here today.
 We can’t express enough how much we truly appreciate each and every one of you.

 A special thank you to Father Stephaniuk, the Pallbearers (Gary Hilderman, Lorne Hoberg, Mel Malinowski, Paul Proznick (Dad’s namesake), Jason Gargol, Nyle Angielski), Michael Stefankiw and family, Orest Shular and Krasne Parish, Carl Shular, Neil Syrota, Dave Lalach, Cantor Bill Lalach and choir, Milton Kerpan for the Eulogy, Ronnie and Cynthia and family, many aunts and uncles and all the people who lent a hand and made Dads passing a little easier.

 Thank you again for coming and safe travels home.

 A Funeral Mass was held on Saturday, October 12, 2019 at St. John Bohoslav Krasne Church at 11 a.m., celebrated by Fr.
 Jeffery Stephaniuk.
 Interment took place at St. John Bohoslav Krasne Cemetery.
 Memorial Dontations in Paul’s memory may be made to St. John Bohoslav Krasne Church.

-To plant a tree in memory of Paul T Proznick, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Paul T Proznick, please visit our tribute store.